itakurah/Sitting-Posture-Detection-YOLOv5/README.md

 The default model is loaded if no model file is specified.

 # Model
-The program uses a custom trained [YOLOv5l](https://github.com/ultralytics/yolov5/blob/79af1144c270ac7169553d450b9170f9c60f92e4/models/yolov5l.yaml) model that is trained on about 160 images per class.
+The program uses a custom trained [YOLOv5s](https://github.com/ultralytics/yolov5/blob/79af1144c270ac7169553d450b9170f9c60f92e4/models/yolov5s.yaml) model that is trained on about 160 images per class for 146 epochs.
 The model has two classes: sitting_good and sitting_bad to give feedback about the current sitting posture.
 ## Architecture
 The architecture that is used for the model is the standard YOLOv5 architecture: